jorge-cardoso/jorge-cardoso.github.io/research/index.md

 + [Zipkin ](http://zipkin.io) from Twitter is also a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
 Zipkin's design is based on the Google Dapper.
 + [Methods and Systems of Distributed Tracing](http://www.google.com/patents/US20140215443) and US 20140215443 A1 Application and US 9135145 B2 Grant by Rackspace Us, Inc. (Sept 2015).
 A system and methods are provided for distributed tracing in a distributed application by observing messages sent and received among components of the distributed application, generating a probabilistic model of a call flow, and constructing a call flow graph based on the probabilistic model for the distributed application.
 + Mike Y. Chen, Anthony Accardi, Emre Kiciman, Jim Lloyd, Dave Patterson, Armando Fox, and Eric Brewer.
 2004.
 [Path-based faliure and evolution management](http://people.eecs.berkeley.edu/~brewer/papers/nsdi2004_chen_paths.pdf).
 In Proceedings of the 1st conference on Symposium on Networked Systems Design and Implementation - Volume 1 (NSDI'04), Vol. 1.
 USENIX Association, Berkeley, CA, USA, 23-23.

+### Monitoring

 + [Eliot](https://github.com/ClusterHQ/eliot) A Python library for Logging for complex distributed systems
 + [Monitoring without Infrastructure @ Airbnb](https://www.usenix.org/conference/srecon15/program/presentation/serebryany) Airbnb uses logstash, statsd, NewRelic, Datadog, and their own open-sourced configuration-as-code alerting framework for monitoring.
++ [RefStack](https://refstack.openstack.org/#/results/303e7538-136d-4802-a7e9-a85cfe3c9fc1).
+RefStack provides users in the OpenStack community with a Tempest wrapper, refstack-client, that helps to verify interoperability of their cloud with other OpenStack clouds.
+It does so by validating any cloud implementation against the OpenStack Tempest API tests

 Other tools from the field of APM ([Application Performance Management](https://en.wikipedia.org/wiki/Application_performance_management)), such as [NewRelic](https://newrelic.com) limite their span to monitor the performance of transactions across web application stacks.